Tunisia: Saied Receives PM and Acting Justice Minister

-Tunis/Tunisia — President Kaïs Saïed received on Friday, at the Carthage Palace, Prime Minister and acting Interior Minister Hichem Mechichi, and acting Minister of Justice Hasna Ben Slimen.
+Tunis/Tunisia — President Kaïs Saïed, received on Friday, at the Carthage Palace, Prime Minister and Acing Interior Minister Hichem Mechichi, and acting Minister of Justice, Hasna Ben Slimen.

 Quoted in a statement of the Presidency of the Republic, the Head of State expressed "deep" indignation at the events that have taken place in Tunisia in recent days, assuring that "no one is above the law".